RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 ## Abstract

+Currently, the DMD compiler does not perform any move operations: rvalues are typically constructed into a temporary and then blitted to the destination, eliding the destruction of the source.
+This leads to the missing of some optimization opportunities in certain scenarios, that could be easily implemented.
+However, if the moving of objects would be implemented, with the current state of affaires, it would lead to the impossibility of implementing certain programming patterns like `struct`s that contain internal pointers and `struct`s that register themselves in a global registry.

-DIP1014 [1] states the problem the D programming language currently exhibits with regard to move semantics and proposes a solution in the form of a postblit-like callback method called `opPostMove`.
+DIP1014 [1] details the above mentioned scenarios and proposes a solution in the form of a postblit-like callback method called `opPostMove`.
 In parallel with the development of DIP1014, DIP1018 [2] has uncovered a series of issues that affect the postblit which ultimately led to the decision of replacing it with a classical copy constructor.
 The postblit-like nature of the `opPostMove` function makes it susceptible to the same issues encountered in DIP1018.

-The current DIP highlights the above mentioned issues and proposes the implementation of a C++ style move constructor as an alternative solution.
+The current DIP highlights the above mentioned issues and proposes the implementation of a C++ style move constructor as an alternative solution to enable the compiler to perform move operations in a controlled manner.

 ## Contents
 * [Rationale](#rationale)